djcarter85/codingblog/_posts/2019-03-14-champions-league-draw.md

 - zero all-English ties (each match is between an English team and a non-English team)
-- one all-English ties (and the other two English teams play non-English opposition)
+- one all-English tie (and the other two English teams play non-English opposition)
 - two all-English ties